 Color also affects people differently.
 A color that animates you may drain another person.
 To present yourself in the best light during an interview, the colors you wear must be within your C Color Spectrum.

-The Color That Was Deemed Unacceptable When Interviewing
+The Color That Was Deemed Unacceptable When Interviewing, Is NOT Unacceptable

 The survey deemed orange the worst color to wear to an interview because it was most often associated with unprofessionalism.

-With that said, orange is an exceptional and invigorating color for many in the world.
-Rather than avoiding orange (or any color for that matter), it’s important to discover your genetically preferred colors.
+With that said, orange is an exceptional and invigorating color for the highest percentage of people in the world.
+Rather than avoiding orange (or any color for that matter), it is important to discover your genetically preferred colors.

 Sticking with the colors you inherently love and that elevate your well-being can allow you to interview with confidence and present yourself in a flattering light.